How much will my Debt Management Payment be

 If your creditors believe you are not paying as much as you can into your Plan they may not agree your payments.
 As such it may be best to pay as much as you can initially.

-Do you have to prove your income or expenses to start a DMP?
+Will you have to prove your income and living expenses to start a DMP?

 If you want your creditors to agree your debt management payments you will always have to provide them with an income and expenditure statement.
 This shows how you have calculated what you can pay them.